 You might find WikiHow’s “How to exercise while sitting at your computer” helpful or watch this video for simple stretches from Blue Cross Blue Shield ND:

-If you don’t have access to a standing workstation or treadmill desk, at least make sure that the computer table and chair that you’re using are designed for working.
-They should help minimize discomfort and fatigue.
-Aside from having the right workstation, proper ergonomics includes the right lighting for working (see video from tip 2 above).
+If you don’t have access to treadmill or standing desks, make sure that your computer table and chair are designed for working.
+Ergonomic furniture minimize discomfort and fatigue.
 Generally, your chair should have proper lumbar support (supports your lower back) and is adjustable to your table and computer monitor height.
-Preferably, it should not have an armrest and must not apply pressure to the back of your knees.
-According to the Canadian Centre for Occupational Health and Safety (OHS), it is important for office furniture to be adjustable to fit the specific requirements (height, size, use) of each user.
-To know more about ergonomic office furniture, read OSH Fact Sheets one of which shows a diagram of an ergonomic chair.
+According to the Canadian Centre for Occupational Health and Safety (OHS), it is important for office furniture to be adjustable to fit the height and size of each user.
+To know more about ergonomic office furniture, read OSH Fact Sheets.

 Proper hydration is important when working in front of the computer all day.
-Put a glass of water near you to make it easy for you to drink whenever you need to.
-Or, if you can remind yourself, walk to a water cooler every now and then to get a drink and take a break from continuous computer use.
+Put a glass of water nearby so it’s easily accessible (and you don’t forget).
+You can also walk to the water cooler every now and then to break continuous computer use.

-Blue light emitted by cell phones, computers or tablets have been found to wreak havoc on sleep patterns (Blue light from electronics disturbs sleep, especially for teenagers, by Meeri Kim, Washington Post).
-The lack of quality sleep may then put you at risk for other health concerns such chronic fatigue, heart disease, diabetes, even depression.
-While you can adjust your gadget’s screen to a dimmer setting or even use apps to minimize blue light, the safest is still to refrain from using your gadget near sleeping time and not keeping it near your bed when you sleep.
-If you need an alarm to wake you up, just invest in a good old alarm clock instead of your phone.
+Blue light emitted by cell phones, computers or tablets have been found to disrupt sleep patterns (Blue light from electronics disturbs sleep, especially for teenagers).
+Lack of quality sleep may put you at risk for other health concerns such as chronic fatigue, heart disease, diabetes, even depression.
+To prevent this, adjust your gadget’s screen to a dimmer setting or install an app to minimize blue light.
+Better yet, stop using your gadget near sleeping time.
+Just use an alarm clock to wake you up in the morning instead of keeping your phone near your bed.